For live links, click to: riverhouses.org/2019-wyoming

 Tour the United States and travel the countries of the world each week with the River Houses.
 Our Sunday States & Countries posts will point the way.

-- 🇺🇸 MICHIGAN (the 26th state, 26 January 1837) — The Great Lakes State.
-Capital: Lansing.
-Michigan can be found on page 574 in your almanac and on plates 41 and 142 in your atlas.
-Name origin: “From Chippewa mici gama, meaning ‘great water,’ after lake of the same name” (almanac page 430).
-State bird: American Robin (bird guide page 414).
-Website: www.michigan.gov.
+- 🇺🇸 WYOMING (the 44th state, 10 July 1890) — The Cowboy State, the Equality State.
+Capital: Cheyenne.
+Wyoming can be found on page 590 in your almanac and on plates 36 and 142 in your atlas.
+Name origin: “From Algonquin words for ‘large prairie place,’ ‘at the big plains,’ or ‘on the great plain.’” (almanac page 430).
+State bird: Western Meadowlark (bird guide page 530).
+Website: www.wyo.gov.

 ❡ Little lessons: You can teach a hundred little lessons with the state-of-the-week, using your reference library (riverhouses.org/books) as a starting point.
 Find the location of the state capital in your atlas each week.
 Look up the state bird in your bird guide.
 Read the almanac’s one-paragraph history aloud each week.
 Using each state’s official website (above), find and copy the preamble to that state’s constitution into a commonplace book over the course of the year.
 Practice math skills by graphing each state’s population and area.
 Look up the famous state residents listed in your almanac either online or at your local library.
 The possibilities are endless and they can be easily adapted to each student’s age and interests.
 Pick a simple pattern to follow for just a few minutes each week, and your little lesson is done.
-By the end of the year, without even realizing it, your students will have absorbed a world of new geographical and historical information. 😊
+By the end of the year, without even realizing it, your students will have absorbed a world of new geographical and historical information, as well as a host of valuable reading and research skills. 😊

 ❡ Explore more: If you’re planning a comprehensive unit study of one or more of the U.S. states, be sure to investigate the primary source materials for teachers available from the Library of Congress.